Disclosure

 Psiphon VPN

-In 2018, a malware framework with immense surveillance capabilities was found in Psiphon VPN’s installation files.
-While this was only found on Psiphon’s Android installation files, it’s worrying that the Android app is the most popular Psiphon VPN app, with over a hundred million downloads.
+In 2018, a malware framework was found in Psiphon VPN’s Android files.
+This malware could log messages, collect GPS, and steal data.
+It’s scary that the Android app has over a hundred million downloads.

 SuperVPN